-At this time, we cannot guarantee the outcome of any of the audits and processes described above.
+At this time, we cannot guarantee the final outcome of any of the audits and processes described above.
 If we are unable to effectively remediate the deficiencies raised by the audits, implement the CAPs we have submitted, will submit or may be required to submit, or otherwise satisfy the agencies' concerns, we could be subject to additional sanctions and our business plan, including our growth strategy (including with respect to enrollment growth and de novo openings), would continue to be adversely impacted.
+Our management has been working collaboratively with the various agencies, including CMS.

 In general, inspections, reviews, audits, requests for information or investigations with adverse findings, and in particular the audits described above, have resulted in and may further result in: